Jahnavi-de/Messfoodwastagemanagement/README.md

 > to
 > ✅ Smart, optimized, data-driven planning

-A small system… that quietly saves **money, food, and resources** every single day 🍽️✨
+A small system… that quietly saves **money, food, and resources** every single day. 🍽️✨